Umuzi-org/tech-department/content/topics/android/image-assets/_index.md

 ready: true
 ---

-In Android images can be uploaded into the drawables folder that will be packaged along with the apk when it is compiled.
-These  images are uploaded into your project and are referenced through the drawables folder.
-But it's not just uploading a single image and then you're finished.
-In Android you have to account for various `screen resolutions` to make sure the images don't appear blurry on the top of the range models and that the images aren't so high in quality that it slows down older devices.
+In every Android project there is a drawables folder.
+This folder is where image assets are uploaded to.
+The images in this folder are packaged with the apk when it is built.
+The android app can access these images offline and at a much higher speed.

 # Adding an image to an Android application